US Jobs Dropped By 33,000 In September, Likely Due To Storms - Slashdot

 Oh snap, they're MSM and left wing hacks respectively

-One for every occasion (Score:2)
+One for every occasion (Score:1)

 Let's get in the wayback machine and go back to May 4, 2012.